tdbrian/Lumberjack/README.md

 *label: text = ##stringVar##
 ```

-##Lumberjack Objects
+##Lumberjack Beards (Objects)

 Lumberjack objects come from HTML tags, Lumberjack objects, and custom Lumberjack objects called beard objects with the .beard extension.
-Lumberjack objects are defined by properties which make up content, specific styling properties, layout properties and script events.
+Lumberjack beards are defined by properties which make up content, specific styling properties, layout properties and script events.
 Object styling and layout properties can be first set from css, scss, or sass stylesheet or embedded styles.
 Object properties override upper level styles and layouts.
 Just like html dom and styles, scripts such as JQuery are able to modify standard properties.

-Lumberjack objects are identified in the syntax by an asterisk (*) immediately followed by the object type.
+Lumberjack beards are identified in the syntax by an asterisk (*) immediately followed by the object type.
 No spaces are allowed between the asterisk and the object type.

 ```as3
 *img
 ```

-Objects can be nested within other objects if the parent object may contain children.
-Such objects include *div, *box, *hbox, *vbox, etc..
+Beards can be nested within other beards if the parent object may contain children.
+Such beards include *div, *box, *hbox, *vbox, etc..
 Nexting is defined by including children within brackets '{ }'.
 Example shown below:

 ```as3
 *div: {